Seoul is glittering skyscrapers. Seoul is a contemporary urban marvel.

-Despite my reservations about the name choice, Kimchee Hostel is a nice enough place in the perfect location (Seomyeon).
+Despite strong reservations about the name choice, Kimchee Hostel is a nice place in the perfect location (Seomyeon).
 I met a surplus of interesting travelers here from around the world, with some rare finds like Azerbaijan and Poland.

 ♦Where to get down in Busan♦

-∇ΔYangpyeong∇Δ = where my friends Simon & Hannah live, a scenic mountainous county to ride bikes around the lakes and through the mountains and for a split second nostagia’d me back to B.C.
+∇ΔYangpyeong∇Δ = where some of my friends live, scenic mountainous county to ride bikes around the lakes and through the mountains and for a split second nostagia’d me back to B.C.
 It’s photogenic af and a nice place to partyrelax.

 Public transport is your best bet for hood hopping.
 English signage allows easy access anywhere.
 Most train stops have bakeries on at least one basement floor, imbuing the underground with a smell of ‘freshly baked bread’, a marked upgrade from the ‘homeless urine muskeg’ of most city undergrounds.
 Other than decrepit old people elbowing their way to the front of the line, racist and homophobic discrimination from old people and sexual harassment from old men, public transport is a largely ‘chill’ experience with well lit trains that tend to show up.
 Download the subway map app where you can report ajeossi rapists in real time and you’re set.